Table of contents

-In the review we submitted (see CV & Publications), we synthesize the diversity of mechanisms that have been offered as explanations of the power law form observed.
+In the review that is now published (see CV & Publications), we synthesized the diversity of mechanisms that have historically been offered as explanations of the power-law form observed.
 That such a simple relation emerges from complex processes defining intense plant competition is a matter of wide interest in the fields of forestry and complexity alike.
-In fact, a ton of theoretical work is being undertaken to make sense of how the seemingly complex interaction between individuals (i.e., humans, trees, ants, even non-living things like roads) emanate the patterns we see in everyday like, and the problem studied here is no exception.
+In fact, a ton of theoretical work is being undertaken to make sense of how the seemingly complex interaction between individuals (i.e., humans, trees, ants, even non-living things like roads) lead to the patterns we see in everyday like, and the problem studied here is no exception.

 Our synthesis brings together eight previously proposed mechanisms:

 - dimensional analysis and allometric (i.e., related to form) constraints,

 - spatial constraints,